pagkly/Zed/Investopedia3/Swap Rate.md

 Swap Rate
 ## What Is a Swap Rate?

 A swap rate is the rate of the fixed leg of a swap as determined by its particular market and the parties involved.
-In an [interest rate swap](https://www.investopedia.com/terms/i/interestrateswap.asp), it is the [fixed interest rate](https://www.investopedia.com/terms/f/fixedinterestrate.asp) exchanged for a benchmark rate such as [LIBOR](https://www.investopedia.com/terms/l/libor.asp) or the [Fed Funds Rate](https://www.investopedia.com/terms/f/fed-funds-futures.asp) plus or minus a spread.
-It is also the [exchange rate](https://www.investopedia.com/articles/forex/090314/how-calculate-exchange-rate.asp) associated with the fixed portion of a [currency swap](https://www.investopedia.com/articles/forex/11/introduction-currency-swaps.asp).
+In an [[interest rate swap]](https://www.investopedia.com/terms/i/interestrateswap.asp), it is the [[fixed interest rate]](https://www.investopedia.com/terms/f/fixedinterestrate.asp) exchanged for a benchmark rate such as [[LIBOR]](https://www.investopedia.com/terms/l/libor.asp) or the [[Fed Funds Rate]](https://www.investopedia.com/terms/f/fed-funds-futures.asp) plus or minus a spread.
+It is also the [[exchange rate]](https://www.investopedia.com/articles/forex/090314/how-calculate-exchange-rate.asp) associated with the fixed portion of a [[currency swap]](https://www.investopedia.com/articles/forex/11/introduction-currency-swaps.asp).

 -   Swap rate denotes the fixed rate that a party to a swap contract requests in exchange for the obligation to pay a short-term rate, such as the Labor or Federal Funds rate.
 -   When the swap is entered, the fixed rate will be equal to the value of floating-rate payments, calculated from the agreed counter-value.